 - Engineering Elective

 Elective courses afford the opportunity for students to tailor the program to better meet personal and organizational needs.
 Two elective courses (6 credits) are required.
 At least one elective must be from engineering.
-Students should discuss the selection of electives with their advisor and consider how their electives meet their needs and fit in with their capstone.
+Students should discuss the selection of electives with their advisor and manager and consider how electives meet their needs.

 The capstone project provides immediate benefits to sponsoring organizations and is an excellent opportunity for students to gain visibility and recognition.
 View previous capstone projects.